tsuereth/glog/content/post/2017/06/30_princeofpersia_sot.md

 Starting the game on my PC, the first issue I encountered was that everything looked like one big <i>blur</i>.
 I guess that sometime in the past decade or so, the GPU technique that these guys used for fog has become deprecated or broken; with fog turned on in graphics options, it is impossible to see a goddamn thing.
 Turned it off.
 I can see!

 Second issue: my Xbox 360 controller doesn't work.
-Sands of Time has "Gamepad" options, but here is where I remember: it was released well before the <platform:Xbox 360> existed.
+Sands of Time has "Gamepad" options, but here is where I remember: it was released well before the [Xbox 360](platform:X360) existed.
 Had to map all of the buttons manually.
 Slightly annoying, but now we're off!

 The Prince starts telling his tale, and ... oh, there are no subtitles.
 There is no <i>option</i> for subtitles.
 That's unfortunate.